lsst-dm/dmtn-208/index.rst

 Therefore, the full result list for the async job will be the FITS file (as the primary result) and the URL to the Butler collection holding the richer results.

 When client/server Butler is available, the primary result will be provided via a redirect to a signed link for the FITS file in the collection.
-Until that time, it will be a redirect to an object store URL.
+Until that time, it will be an unsigned redirect to the object store URL, and we will make the object store public (but with a random name).

+Because the image will be retrieved directly from the underlying object store, the ``Content-Type`` metadata for files downloaded directly by the user must be correct in the object store.
+Butler currently does not set ``Content-Type`` metadata when storing objects.
+The current plan is to have ButlerURI automatically set the ``Content-Type`` based on the file extension, and ensure that files stored in a output Butler collection have appropriate extensions.

 These URLs will be stored in the SQL database that holds metadata about async jobs and retrieved from there by the API service to construct the UWS job status response.